appl-team/appl/docs/tutorials/7_tracing.md

 $ APPL_RESUME_TRACE=<path to the trace file> python answer_questions.py
 ```

-Then each LM call will be loaded from the trace file if it exists.
+Then each LM call will be loaded from the trace file if it exists (loading from the trace is of higher priority than the persistent cache).
 Such loading can be useful for:

 - Debugging a specific LM call: the LM calls before that can be loaded from the trace file, therefore no need to resend them with extra costs.
 - Reproducible results: the trace file can be shared with others to reproduce the same results.